 They easily attach to tree trunks and the stands they’re designed to lock into.
 You can mount them directly onto Lone Wolf’s Assault or Alpha Hang-On treestands using specially made connection points.

-Additionally, the nesting feature makes them very convenient for moving over long distances or switching treestands throughout the day.check price
+Additionally, the nesting feature makes them very convenient for moving over long distances or switching treestands throughout the day.Check Latest Price

 Next, I’ll go into some of the specs that make these climbing sticks stand out as a substantial investment to go with your favorite treestand: